Skip to content

 Are there any risks from the research Ocean Visions will fund?
 Will this RFP fund any outdoor experiments?

-Any analysis of risk must also take into account the very real risks of irreversible and incalculable losses of natural ecosystems, biodiversity, and human communities if we maintain our current climate trajectories.
+Impact and risk analysis must also take into account the very real risks of irreversible and incalculable losses of natural ecosystems, biodiversity, and human communities if we maintain our current climate trajectories.

 In the future, controlled outdoor field studies will become necessary to further understand approaches.
 Any such studies would have to comply with all relevant environmental regulations, and depending on where they are conducted, include free, prior, and informed consent from Indigenous rights-holders in any relevant geographies, as well as input from local communities who might be impacted.